What you need to know: KYC and AML

 It became a global prominence in 1989, when a group of countries and organizations around the world formed the Financial Action Task Force (FATF).
 Its mission is to devise international standards to prevent money laundering and promote their implementation.
 In October 2001, following the 9/11 terrorist attacks, FATF expanded its mandate to include combating terrorist financing.

 One rule in place is the AML holding period, which requires deposits to remain in an account for a minimum of five trading days.
-This holding period is intended to help in anti-money laundering and risk management.
+The holding period is intended to help financial institutions with anti-money laundering efforts and risk management.

-AML compliance officers are often appointed to oversee anti-money laundering policies and ensure that banks and other financial institutions are compliant.
+Banks and other financial institutions often appoint AML compliance officers to oversee anti-money laundering policies and ensure compliance.

 Addressing Suspicious Activity

-It's up to financial institutions to monitor customer deposits and other transactions to ensure they aren't part of a money-laundering scheme.
-The institutions must verify the origin of large sums, monitor suspicious activities, and report cash transactions exceeding $10,000.
+It’s up to financial institutions to monitor customer deposits and other transactions to ensure they aren’t part of a money-laundering scheme.
+The institutions must verify the origin of large sums, monitor suspicious activities, as well as report cash transactions exceeding $10,000.
 In addition to complying with AML laws, financial institutions must ensure clients are aware of them.

 In today's regulatory environment, extensive records are kept on just about every significant financial transaction.